-Worse, in writing, crutch words are easy to spot because our minds are tuned to look for patterns.
+Worse, in writing, weasel words are easy to spot because our minds are tuned to look for patterns.
 If you overuse a particular word or phrase, your reader will notice it and will start to get annoyed by the frequent repetition.

-Common Crutch Words
+List of Common Crutch Words